A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 If you don’t have enough money to pay for rent (or your mortgage and taxes), clothes (for protection, not fashion), and transportation (to get food and make money), your safety needs aren’t being met.

-Here again, many people in the world are not able to meet these basic human needs.
-Here too, there are psychological ways that the basic need for safety goes unmet.
+Once again, many people worldwide are unable to meet these basic human needs.
+Here, too, there are psychological ways the basic need for safety goes unmet.

 If a part of you felt physically or psychologically unsafe as a child (which is sadly true for many of us), then that part is continually seeking security.